 Are you looking for the best camera app for iPhone?
 Is the built-in iPhone Camera app good enough?
 Or do you need more powerful manual iPhone camera controls?
-In this article, you’ll discover the four best camera apps for iPhone.
+In this article, you’ll discover the 4 best camera apps for iPhone.
 And we’ll help you choose the best iPhone camera app for your needs.

 1. Built-In iPhone Camera App

 Best For: Shooting photos and videos in most situations